exiang/open_hub_wiki/Extending-Model-Meta.md

 # Meta
 Meta allowing you to extends a model without changing database structure.
-This is helpful when module need to add new attribute to one of the core model such as organization, individual, event...
+As one of the method of [flexible schema](Database#flexible-schema), this is helpful when module needs to add new attribute to one of the core model such as organization, individual, event...

 ## Enable Meta for Model
 Meta is not automatically enabled for all models, it has to be done thru coding by developer.